SarahAllenReed/sarahallenreed/content/catalogue/illustration.md

 If you are looking for an abbreviated history of my sequential art and comix work, [please refer to the Bibliography section](/catalogue/bibliography) for a list of appearances.

-For a wide range of examples of my abilities in regards to sequential art, [please refer to the Sequentiial Art page](/sequential) in the navbar above; for illustration and fine art samples, please click on the "Illustration" link above, [or click here.](/illustration).
+For a wide range of examples of my abilities in regards to sequential art, [please refer to the Sequential Art page](/sequential) in the navbar above; for illustration and fine art samples, please click on the "Illustration" link above, [or click here.](/illustration).

+If you would like my illustrative talents on your next release, [please click here.](/contact)

 ### Owner And Publisher